-The PubMed search pane in Publish or Perish allows you to perform a PubMed search and analyse its results; it contains a structured version of the parameters accepted by PubMed.
+The PubMed search pane in Publish or Perish allows you to perform a PubMed advanced search and analyse its results; it contains a structured version of the parameters accepted by PubMed.
 Publish or Perish uses these parameters to perform a PubMed search, which is then analyzed and converted to a number of statistics.
 The results are available on-screen and can also be copied to the Windows clipboard (for pasting in other applications) or saved to a text file (for future reference or further analysis).

 How to perform a PubMed search

 - Enter the relevant parameters in the various fields (see below for an explanation of each parameter);

 - Click Search or press the Enter key.

 The program will now contact PubMed to obtain the citations, process the list, and calculate the citation metrics, which are then displayed in the results list.
 The full list of results is also available for inspection or modifications and can be exported in a variety of formats.

 This pane contains the following fields.

 Enter the names of the authors you want to look up.
 For PubMed searches (only), you should enter the author names as Lastname Initial.